knewplay/oop-fundamentals/oop_fundamentals.md

 from player.cpp import Player
 ```

-**Explanation:** The `from` and `import` statements are used to include code from other files (modules) into our current file.
+**Explanation:** The `from` and `import` statements are used to include code from other files into our current file.
 This allows us to use the classes and functions defined in those modules without having to rewrite them.

 - **`from` [module] `import` [class/function]:** This general statement tells the program to look in the specified module (file) and import the desired class or function from it.
   - **Example:** `from goblin.cpp import Goblin` tells the program to look in the `goblin.cpp` file and import the `Goblin` class.